TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

 We'll focus more on step 1 (processing) for now.
 We'll cover step 2 (output) in the next post.

 {% alert "info" %}
-Remember how we mentioned different [quantisation][prev-post-quantisation] representations in the previous post?
+In a previous post, we discussed [quantisation][prev-post-quantisation] and how different representations (such as integers and floats) are suited for different tasks.
 Since we're concerned with audio processing, we'll be using floats and quantising from -1 to 1.
 {% endalert %}

 In C/C++, we can generate a sine tone like so: